Sybil Butler, Marchioness of Ormonde: Countess of Ossory

 In 1919 George’s Uncle Lord Ormonde died; Sybil’s father and mother-in-law became the Marquess and Marchioness of Ormonde.
 George and Sybil took the family’s courtesy titles Earl and Countess of Ossory, and their son Anthony became entitled to use the courtesy title Viscount Thurles.
 Although Sybil's father-in-law had inherited the Ormonde peerages, the terms of the late Lord Ormonde’s Will bequeathed a life interest in the Ormonde Settled Estates Trust to George.

 Surviving records show that the 4th Marquess being passed over in his inheritance was a deliberate act initiated by Lord Arthur.
 In 1916, in the months prior to birth of George and Sybil's son, the 3rd Marquess wrote to his nephew George, informing him that his father had requested to be passed over for the inheritance of the Ormonde Estates in favour of George, any future sons of George, and George’s younger brother, also called Arthur.

 This decision has been attributed to a desire to avoid inheritance taxes being levied on the Ormonde estates on the deaths of both the 3rd and 4th Marquess before passing to ‘the next’ generation.
 Although there was only a five year age-gap between the 3rd and 4th Marquess, it later transpired that the 4th Marquess outlived his older brother by twenty-four years, whilst the 5th Marquess would outlive his father by only six years.

 Consequently George and Sybil came into possession of a fortune of some £450,000; however the drastic increases in the rates of Estate Tax resulting from the First World War meant that approximately £160,000 was deducted from this inheritance.
 The new Lord and Lady Ossory took up residence at the family’s ancestral seat, Kilkenny Castle, in 1920.

 1920s

 In 1920 Lord and Lady Ossory moved from No. 2 to No. 19 Gloucester Place.
 Sybil remained close to her own family.
 In May 1931 a large sale of the valuable contents of one of her childhood homes, Ramsey Abbey, was held at the behest of her nephew, the 3rd Baron de Ramsey.
 In May 1939 newspapers reported that her older sister Hermione, Baroness Cederstrom was in residence at their childhood home, Haveringland Hall, Norfolk, where she was visited by Sybil and George.

+Surviving records from the 1926 Irish Free State census show that in 1926 Lord and Lady Ossory employed ten servants who also lived at Kilkenny Castle, including a housekeeper, cook, three housemaids, one kitchen maid, a lady's maid, dairy maid, gate lodge keeper, and another male whose role was listed as an unspecified domestic servant (likely a Butler).
+Lord Ossory also employed chauffeur, motor driver, head gardener and three gardeners who lived in nearby buildings situated on The Parade in Kilkenny City.